-Here you, 40ish, more successful than most, with a partner and 2 young children.
+Here you are, 40ish, more successful than most, with a partner and 2 children.
 You have lots of nice things and a lifestyle that is the envy of many.
 It is not as if you are not grateful, but you are not sure if you are really happy.
 There is that annoying sense that there must be more.

 Can I tell you, if any of this is speaking to anything in you, you are not alone.
 This is very common with high achievers.
 There does come a day when just working hard on the next project and going to another level of success is not enough.

 Can I tell you something else?
 This is actually a great day in your life!
 It is a sign that you are a healthy human being.
 Humans were not designed to be satisfied by busyness and things alone.
 We don’t do well just skating across the surface of life all the time.

 We need success, great relationships and family connection.

 We also need to be growing as a person.
 This is the part that often gets neglected.
 We get through 13 years of school and 4 years of University and often vow that we will never go back and study again.
 Modern education has a lot to answer for.
 It teaches us to pass exams and get qualifications, but it does not teach us how to learn.
 It does not give many of us a love of learning.
 It causes many to shun learning and personal growth.